shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/tutorial.md

 As you can see in the image, the new camera item is collected and the publish plugin is attached.
 Go ahead and click **Publish** to write the camera to disk and register it with Shotgun.

+{% include info title="Note" content="Similarly to Alembic export, the camera publish plugin requires the FBX export plugin to be loaded.
+If you don't see the camera publish plugin item, check to ensure that the FBX plugin is loaded, and re-launch the publisher." %}

 You should see something like this in Shotgun:

 {% include figure src="../../../images/toolkit/learning-resources/tutorial/image_46.png" %}